stormasm/dbnotes/openraft/envfilter.md

-To get the filters up and running...
+To get the filters up and running in raft-kv-rocksdb...

 * in src/bin/main.rs